 13. Kale

-Pairing these two works to increase the kale crop’s productivity.
+Pairing these two works to increase the kale crop.
+Again, it can also lure aphids away from these tasty leaves.

 14. Broccoli